HenrikSamuelsson/Head-First-Java-2nd-Edition/README.md

 The Java Cookbook by ian
 ```

 The code with the Hobbits class will not run as intended.
 It will cause a array out of bounds exception at run time.
-The allowed indexes to write to for this array will be 0 to 2 but the original code will try to place a hobbit at index 3.
+The allowed array indexes to use will in this case be 0 to 2 but the original code will try to place a hobbit at index 3 that does not exist.
+Array indexes start at 0 and is it a common mistake to forget this.

 A fixed version of the code can bee found [here](/workspace/Ch03 Hobbits/src/Hobbits.java).
 The output when running the code will be:
 ```